 Your website is one of your best resources for guests to discover what’s in it for them.
 If you offer group discounts, make this information easy to find for prospective guests.

-When it comes to handling large group bookings, you’ll want to be prepared.
-For tour operators, a larger group may come with a certain level of expectation along with a desire for a seamless experience.
+When it comes to handling group bookings, you’ll want to be prepared.
+For tour operators, a groups may come with a certain level of expectation along with a desire for a seamless experience.
 Ask yourself if you’re set up to manage group bookings and determine a group size that works best for your operation.